Tomkoid/blokator/README.md

 ## Supported init systems
 - SystemD
 - Runit
-- OpenRC (restarting NetworkManager issue with OpenRC is in Known Issues category below)
+- OpenRC

 If you have another init system or networking service, you can restart it manually or even reboot the computer.

 ## Known issues
 - Colors don't work in Windows
+- OpenRC NetworkManager restart can return exit with status `1` so Blokator thinks that the restart of NetworkManager failed

 ## Usage
 After you installed Blokator, you need to sync the hosts files.
 To sync the hosts files, run Blokator with **--sync** argument: